benyboy84/TerraformCloud_Foundation/modules/github_repository/README.md

 ## Permissions

-To manage the GitHub resources, provide a user token from an account or a GitHub App with appropriate permissions.
-This user should have `owner` permission on the organization.
+To manage the GitHub resources, provide a token from an account or a GitHub App with appropriate permissions.
+It should have `repository creation` and `manage actions repository secrets`.

-Otherwise, it should have `repository creation` and `create teams` permission on the organization.
-Once the repository is created, `admin` permission will be granted to the user who created that repository.

 ## Authentication